Vernacular: As an idealisation

 A vernacular is not a real language but is "an abstract set of norms".

-First vernacular grammar
+First vernacular grammars

 Vernaculars acquired the status of official languages through metalinguistic publications.
-Between 1437 and 1586, the first grammar of Italian, Spanish, French, Dutch, German and English were written, though not always immediately published.
-It is to be understood that the first vestiges of those languages preceded their standardization by up to several hundred years.
+Between 1437 and 1586, the first reference grammars of Italian, Spanish, French, Dutch, German and English were written, though not always immediately published.
+It is to be understood that the first precursors of those languages preceded their standardization by up to several hundred years.

 Dutch

 In the 16th century, the "rederijkerskamers" (learned, literary societies founded throughout Flanders and Holland from the 1420s onward) attempted to impose a Latin structure on Dutch, on the presumption that Latin grammar had a "universal character".
 However, in 1559, John III van de Werve, Lord of Hovorst published his grammar Den schat der Duytsscher Talen in Dutch; Dirck Volckertszoon Coornhert (Eenen nieuwen ABC of Materi-boeck) followed five years after, in 1564.
 The Latinizing tendency changed course, with a joint publication, in 1584 by De Eglantier and the rhetoric society of Amsterdam; this was to be the first comprehensive Dutch grammar, Twe-spraack vande Nederduitsche letterkunst/ ófte Vant spellen ende eyghenscap des Nederduitschen taals.
 Hendrick Laurenszoon Spieghel was a major contributor, with others contributing as well.